korut94/MakeQtGame/README.md

 # Source and Header Directories

 ## Abstract
-So we now want have a good organization and the basiest way to achive is divide the working space at least in the **source** and **header** directories.
+So now we want have a good organization and the basiest way to achive it is divided the working space at least in two directories: **source** and **header**.
+The `source` directory keeps all source files (.c and .cpp) whereas the `header` all header files (.h).

 ## Introduction
-The basic approach consist to create for each directory a `.pro` file with the relative information to be include into the project.
-After that a `.pri` should merge all them to build the project.
+The basic approach consist in the creation of a `.pro` file on the project's root with the relative information on how to build project.
+Inside there, two `include` declarations points at the `.pri` files (one for the `source` directory and an other for `header` directory) that maintains the track all of files have to include during the compilation time.

 ## Body
-As the section intruduction explain, the two directory `source` and `include` have been added to store in the first the sources of the project and in other the header files.
-To achieve at this I created the `.pri` file in both directories with the qmake statement to import the necessary file how specify
+Like the section *Intruduction* explains, the two directory `source` and `include` have been added to store in the first the sources of the project and in the second the header files.
+To achieve at this I created the `.pri` file in both directories with the qmake statements to import the necessary files, as specify
 below:

 ```